xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 ## Create the final GitHub release

-- go to the [GitHub Releases](https://github.com/xpack-dev-tools/meson-build-xpack/releases) page
+- go to the GitHub [releases](https://github.com/xpack-dev-tools/meson-build-xpack/releases) page
 - check the download counter, it should match the number of tests
 - add a link to the Web page `[Continue reading »]()`; use an same blog URL
 - **disable** the **pre-release** button